Indecent Behavior Juvenile Attorney

 Generally, this offense is seen when an adult sends a text message or an email that contains nude images to a juvenile or the adult sends an email or text message discussing sexual activities to a juvenile.
 It is not uncommon for law enforcement officials to set up sting operations by trolling chat rooms and sites like Craigslist in search of potential offenders.
 The fact that the defendant was not communicating with a juvenile but rather a law enforcement officer working through a cybercrime is not a defense.

-Indecent Behavior with a Juvenile is a legal term exclusive to Louisiana
+Defending Indecent Behavior with a Juvenile in Louisiana

-Prosecutors are required to prove that the offender intended to deliver the communication for sexual arousal or gratification, which can be difficult.
-Also, similar to computer aided solicitation cases, the aggressiveness of officers posing as minors can lead to questions of entrapment.
+To win a conviction,prosecutors are required to prove that the offender intended to deliver the communication for sexual arousal or gratification.
+Many critics believe the aggressiveness of law enforcement officers posing as minors raises questions of entrapment.
 A criminal defense attorney experienced in dealing with sex crimes can assist individuals facing indecent behavior accusations to have charges reduced or dismissed.

 Indecent behavior with a juvenile is a felony; conviction comes with a fine of up to $5,000 and/or a prison sentence of up to 7 years.
 If the victim is less than 13 years old, the prison sentence increases to 2 to 25 years with at least 2 years served without benefit of parole, probation, or suspension of sentence.
 A conviction for this offense also carries mandatory sex offender registration for 15 years.